About Nigel Craig

 In 1985 I joined David Oliver to set up Oliver & Co, a firm specialising in corporate and insolvency work.

-Sherwin Oliver merged with Blake Lapthorn in 2001.
+Sherwin Oliver merged with another firm in 2001.

-I stayed for five years to head the Portsmouth corporate team, before leaving in December 2006 to team up with John Taylor as Hentys LLP.
-I have advised on sale and purchase of shares and businesses with values from £250,000 to £70million; and drafted commercial contracts with revenue values in excess of £30million.
+I stayed for five years to head the Portsmouth corporate team, before leaving to team up with John Taylor as Hentys LLP.
+John decided to retire so we closed Hentys LLP at the end of March 2018.

-Outside of law, in 1989 I joined with a client to build a new Mercedes Benz main dealership, a business which we owned and operated until MB changed their dealership structure in 1999.
+In 1989 I joined with a client to build a new Mercedes Benz main dealership, a business which we owned and operated until MB changed their dealership structure in 2000.

-At the end of 2003, I started a new venture with three others, building a care group offering elderly nursing, learning difficulty and domiciliary care.
+At the end of 2003 I started a new venture with three others, building a care group offering elderly nursing, learning difficulty and domiciliary care.
 As Chairman I work with the MD to lead the group strategy and growth.
-In five years we took the group from start up to a value in excess of £20million.
-The last six years have been quieter as funding has been much harder to obtain.
+In five years we took the group from start up to a value in excess of £20million with nearly 400 staff and a turnover approaching £10million.
+The growth included purchases of assets and shares.
+Unfortunately the majority of our residents are funded by social services, and, as most people will know, local authority budgets are under pressure and it is a challenging time for social care businesses – to say the least!

-Unlike most corporate or commercial lawyers, therefore, I can offer a greater insight into business, having started and grown several businesses for myself, as well as spending over 30 years advising clients.
+Unlike most corporate or commercial advisers, therefore, I can offer a greater insight into business, having started and grown several businesses for myself, as well as spending over 20 years advising clients.